jack-madison/Cycling-Data/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Washington, DC (Capital Bikeshare): https://www.capitalbikeshare.com/system-data

+More bike share data will be uploaded as it is collected.

 ## Bike Counter Data
 Data for bicycle counters are generally taken from the municipality's website and accessed through an API.
 The links to each city's bike counter data is listed below.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; New York City, NY: https://data.cityofnewyork.us/Transportation/Bicycle-Counts/uczf-rk3c

+More bike counter data will be uploaded as it is collected.

+## Weather Data
+Weather data is also included in this repository since no analysis of bike ridership is complete without detailed weather data to use as controls.
+Below are the links to the weather data sources.

+No weather data has bee added yet.

+More weather data will be uploaded as it is collected.